salwaElkaddaoui/DigiCam/README.md

 - For those of you who, like me, struggle with the english layout of the keyboard, you can change it to the french layout with `setxkbmap fr`

 ### Docker installation
-1. Install **docker.io** instead of **docker-ce**: `sudo apt-get install docker.io` I don't know why, but the package manager on raspbian is unable to locate docker-ce.
+1. Install **docker.io** instead of **docker-ce**: `sudo apt-get install docker.io`.
+I don't know why, but the package manager on raspbian is unable to locate docker-ce.
-2. Check the installation success with `sudo docker run hello-world`.
+2. Check the installation success with `sudo docker run hello-world`